Why Trump’s rollback of Obama rules won’t do much for coal country

 “We don’t see any utility adding new coal to their rate base,” Sanzillo said.

-The U.S. Energy Information Administration forecasts only a slight increase overall in coal production across the country through 2040 without the Clean Power Plan, Obama’s signature climate change initiative.
+The U.S. Energy Information Administration forecasts only a slight increase overall in coal production across the country through 2040 without the Clean Power Plan.

 The agency projects that Appalachian and western coal would decline, and all of the increase would come from the Illinois basin, which includes parts of Illinois, Indiana and Kentucky.
-Those producers use a mining technique that produces more coal with fewer workers, making it unlikely to boost employment.
+Those producers use mechanized mining practices that have reduced the industry’s employment from 250,000 to 75,000 in 40 years.

 “Over time, the industry has been able to mine more coal with less workers,” Sanzillo said.

-Trump also ended a temporary moratorium on new leases for coal mining on federal lands instituted last year under his predecessor.
+Trump also ended Tuesday a temporary moratorium on new leases for coal mining on federal lands his predecessor instituted last year.

 The leasing moratorium primarily affected coal production in Wyoming and Montana.
 Ending it will do nothing to help increase production in regions like southern Illinois or eastern Kentucky.